vannguyennd/dual-dan/README.md

 - We split the data of the source domain into two random partitions.
 The first partition contains 80% for training and the second partition contains 20% for validation.
 We also split the data of the target domain into two random partitions containing 80% for training without using any label information and 20% for testing the model.
 We additionally apply gradient clipping regularization to prevent over-fitting when training the model.

 ## Folder structure
 -	The folder having “data_sets” in its name contains data sets used in training and testing process for mentioned methods in our paper.
-For example, we use the data set (folder: data_sets_peg_png) from the software projects FFmpeg (used as the source domain) and LibPNG (used as the target domain).
+For example, we use the data set from the software projects FFmpeg (used as the source domain) and LibPNG (used as the target domain).
 -	The folder having “model” in its name contains trained models for mentioned methods in our paper.
 For example, we save the trained models for our proposed method (dual generator-discriminator deep domain adaptation network, Dual-GD-DDAN) and the most relevant method (DDAN) proposed in [16] (i.e., Deep domain adaptation for vulnerable code function identification (IJCNN-2019)) on a pair of data set from the software projects FFmpeg and LibPNG.

 ## Training, validating and testing process
 -	For each model, we use the file having “train” in its name to train the model.
-After training the model, we can find out the best model (i.e., based on the results of AUC, Recall, Precision and F1-measure on training test) which will be used in testing process.
+After training the model, we can find out the best model (i.e., based on the results of AUC, Recall, Precision and F1-measure on the training set) which will be used in the testing process.
 -	For each model, we use the file having “predict” in its name to test the trained model on testing set.
 For example, we use the trained model for Dual-GD-DDAN and the trained model for DDAN stored in the folder having “model” in its name gained after training process to obtain the result on testing set.
 - In our sample source codes, we compute the results on the training and testing sets after each iteration, and summary the highest results (saved in a high_values variable) on the testing set from corresponding to the used sets of hyper-parameters.